 The physical therapists at BSR Physical Therapy have been trained to diagnose and treat disorders of the vestibular system and problems with your imbalance.Â So vestibular rehabilitation improves your dizziness and balance.

-Vestibular rehabilitation helps those experiencing dizziness and balance problems originating from the vestibule of the inner ear.
-The vestibule, along with vision and sensation, are the three systems used to maintain balance.
-When problems occur in one or more of these systems, the result is dizziness or a balance disorder.
-Vestibular rehabilitation uses skilled physical therapy techniques to treat vertigo and balance disorders with success rates as high as 90 percent.
+Vestibular rehabilitation helps those experiencing dizziness and balance problems originating from the inner ear.
+The inner ear, along with vision and sensation, are the three systems you use to maintain your balance.
+When problems occur in one or more of these systems, you experience dizziness or balance problems.
+Vestibular rehabilitation uses skilled physical therapy techniques to treat vertigo and balance disorders with success rates as high as 90%.

-How do Physical Therapists Diagnose a Vestibular Disorder?
+How do Physical Therapists Diagnose a Vestibular Problem?

 Who Can Benefit From Vestibular Rehabilitation?

 - People who suffer from vertigo, dizziness or a sense of imbalance.